Guest Speaker Programme – Class VII

 The programme was coordinated by the Biology Department.

-Guest Speaker Programme Class VII
+Guest Speaker Programme Class VII (A-F)

 A Guest Speaker Programme was organized for the students of Class VII on Thursday, 26 April 2018.
 Dr. K.B.
 Shankar, Professor of Neurosurgery at the Safdarjung Hospital, addressed the students and spoke about ‘Teens’ obsession with technology.’